Silex/tabulated-list-ext/README.md

 The recommended way to install tabulated-list-extensions is through [MELPA](https://github.com/milkypostman/melpa).

-Otherwise, simply add the files to your load-path and then `(require 'tabulated-list-extensions)`.
+Otherwise, simply add the files to your load-path and then `(require 'tle)`.

 ## Customization